Flushwork: Examples

 The Ethelbert Gate at Norwich Cathedral is one of the most important surviving examples of early flushwork, begun in 1316–17 and completed the following decade.
 Only nine surviving gatehouses use flushwork, and this one is further distinguished by using it on all four elevations.
 (The heraldic priory gatehouse at Butley, Suffolk, of 1325 is another flamboyant early example.)
-The side pictured here has elaborate patterned flushwork in the top register, which uses selected round flints in the circular motifs; this section was unfortunately restored in the 19th century slightly differently from the original design.
+The side pictured here has elaborate patterned flushwork in the top register, which uses selected round flints in the circular motifs; this section was restored in the 19th century slightly differently from the original design.
 The limestone is unusually dominant in the proudwork level with the statue below, where the squared flints are selected for a whitish colour.
 Below this there are two rows of black flint and limestone chequers.

 Holy Trinity Church, Long Melford, Suffolk, is widely regarded as one of the finest wool churches in England.
 It displays arcading at four levels, shields, and a long inscription running below the crenellations; the inscription names the merchants who paid for the new church.
 The church of Stratford St Mary also displays long inscriptions, invoking prayers for the church's patrons.

 According to Stephen Hart, there are over 500 English churches with some flushwork.
 Among the finest not mentioned above are St Edmund's Church in Southwold, the Church of Saint Mary in Woolpit, the church in Earl Soham, and several in Norwich.
-The unique, and odd, east end of the church at Barsham, Suffolk, has a lattice pattern that continues from the window across the whole wall, although the date is highly uncertain.
+The unique, and odd, east end of Holy Trinity Church at Barsham, Suffolk, has a lattice pattern that continues from the window across the whole wall, although the date is highly uncertain.